kenshay/Payment_Engine/README.md

-Tested on Windows and Mac
+Tested on Windows and Mac with Python 3.4+

 To run: